clement2019/ansible-project/README.md

      ansible-playbook -i inventory stopnginx.yml

 ### Now confirm if nginx has been stopped on all servers, go to the terminal of the remote machine and run below comamnd

      $ sudo systemctl ststud nginx

      ![Image](https://github.com/user-attachments/assets/8697edb5-907f-4c68-b6c3-68162c6eb984)

 ### to remove nginx from the remote machine colpletely, run thei command

    sudo systemctl purge nginx

 ### ====================================================
-    ANOTHE ANSIBLE PLAYBOOK TASK TO INSTALL JENKINS ON ALL MACHINES
+    ANOTHER ANSIBLE PLAYBOOK TASK TO INSTALL JENKINS ON ALL MACHINES
 ### =================================================================

 ### make sure you are on the ansible controller machine